|

 maintain contact with the terrain through its AST equipped

 articulated frame.
-The user sits above the drive wheels maintaining
+The user sits above the drive wheels maintaining a correct centre of gravity.
+Speeds of 10kph are achievable, with a range of 30km before charge.

 The Frontier also has a supportive seating system that uses